JodieHillKitcherside/ci-project02-ipcc-ar6-quiz/README.md

 - [Stackoverflow - Window Onload](https://stackoverflow.com/questions/39307329/hide-div-onload-in-javascript) taught me how to reset the quiz and postion my elements on load of the browser.
 - [Stackoverflow - Multiple true answers](https://stackoverflow.com/questions/19384915/multiple-true-answers-in-javascript-array-prompt) taught me how to check and validate multiple true answers.
 - [GeeksforGeeks - Accessing nested object arrays](https://www.geeksforgeeks.org/how-to-access-and-process-nested-objects-arrays-or-json/) taught me how to use dot notation to access quiz.js object arrays.
+- [Viewport width and height to cover screen](https://dev.to/lennythedev/css-gotcha-how-to-fill-page-with-a-div-270j) taught me how to make my image fill the screen.
+- [Footer](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/) taught me how to postion fotter to the very bottom despite the content fit.
 - Tutor Ed helped me identify how to change the x-index of elements layered on the screen.
 - Sean Young_Hackteam helped me greatly understand the import, export and modules with separate files for js.
 I also used [JS Guide Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).